THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Before you buy that Amazon giftcard, let me walk you through more than twenty ideas I have for gifts.
 Some of these items are things that I’ve used over my seven years living aboard and some of them are things that I’d wish I’d had while I was out circumnavigating the world.

 Dyneema is incredibly useful around the boat, and though it’s expensive, we often need small amounts for projects.
 Soft shackles and eye-splices are common projects.

 One of the most common items we lose or break on our boat is our sunglasses!
 A good pair of polarized sunglasses is a great gift for any sailor.

-For Happy Hour
+For Happy Hour and Entertainment